Tivoli Gardens amusement park with fun fair rides in the heart of Copenhagen is the most popular experience in Denmark for both children and adults.

 Tivoli Admission Tickets

-Admission tickets for Tivoli are DKK110 per day for all visitors 8 years and older.
+Admission tickets for Tivoli are DKK130 per day for all visitors 8 years and older – admission does not include rides!
 Children 7 and under enter for free.
-During the high season, prices go up to DKK120 and even DKK150 for admission after 19:00 on Fridays.
+During the high season, prices go up a bit and even as high as DKK200 for admission after 19:00 on Fridays.

-Rides are priced individually (DKK25 to 75) but it will almost always save money to buy a full ticket for DKK230 that include all rides for the day.
+Rides are priced individually (DKK25 to 75) but it will almost always save money to buy a full all-rides ticket for DKK240 that include all rides for the day. the Unlimited Ride Ticket Plus include virtually reality displays on the rollercoaster and some photos (DKK295).

 Annual cards are great value for local residents but also for visitors planning on visiting the park more than three times in the year:

-- The basic annual ticket is DKK330 – so it pays from the fourth visit (or earlier during the summer holidays).
+- The basic annual ticket is DKK350 – so it pays from the fourth visit (or earlier during the summer holidays).

-- A wild card is DKK900 – it gives admission for a year plus one all-rides wristband per day.
+- A wild card is DKK950 – it gives admission for a year plus one all-rides wristband per day.
 The card and wristbands are personal

-- A silver card is DKK660 and is valid for one named person with any second guest per day.
+- A silver card is DKK700 and is valid for one named person with any second guest per day.

 The annual cards are strictly personal – not only are they linked to a named account but the owner’s photo will display when entering.
 Guests should be family, friends, colleagues, or similar – selling spaces on a ticket will lead to the card being canceled.